damouze/SZC-1/README.md

 - Power board

 This will provide a basic Z80 system with serial I/O support.
-The serial I/O board should be configured to use /INT as its interrupt line and to use 0x80 as its I/O base address.
+The serial I/O board should be configured to use /INT as its interrupt line and use 0x80 as its I/O base address.

 The system will have 32kB of ROM, as well as 96kB of RAM, able to be paged in or out of the Z80 address space as needed in segments of 16kB.

 Expansion Bus B is not used in this configuration.

+## A more advance configuration (top to bottom)

+- Serial I/O board
+- ROM/RAM board v2
+- CPU board with expansion Connector C
+- Power board

+This will provide a slightly more advanced Z80 system with serial I/O support.
+The serial I/O board should be configured to use any of the /INTx interrupt lines and use 0x80 as its I/O base address.
+The ROM/RAM board should be configured for Bank 0.
+Segments 0-

+This system will have 512kB of Flash ROM

 ## Repository layout